TouK/nussknacker/docs/MigrationGuide.md

 ### Configuration changes

-* [#7181](https://github.com/TouK/nussknacker/pull/7181) Added designer configuration: stickyNotesSettings
+* [#7181](https://github.com/TouK/nussknacker/pull/7181) [#7620](https://github.com/TouK/nussknacker/pull/7620) Added designer configuration: stickyNotesSettings
   * maxContentLength - max length of a sticky notes content (characters)
-  * maxNotesCount - max count of sticky notes inside one scenario/fragment
+  * maxNotesCount - optional, max count of sticky notes inside one scenario/fragment (if not set the amount of sticky notes in scenario is not limited)
   * enabled - if set to false stickyNotes feature is disabled, stickyNotes cant be created, they are also not loaded to graph
 * [#7534](https://github.com/TouK/nussknacker/pull/7534) `shouldVerifyBeforeDeploy` configuration entry available for Flink deployment was renamed to `scenarioStateVerification.enabled`